 “My favorite memories are from working in memory care with elderly patients and their families,” she said.
-“The memories are of the smiles, hugs and love I received, from my patients and their loved ones, on a daily basis for being an important part of their daily lives.”
+“The memories are of the smiles, hugs, and love I received, from my patients and their loved ones, on a daily basis for being an important part of their daily lives.”

-Of course, given the ongoing coronavirus pandemic, making those types of personal connection has become more of a challenge.
+Of course, given the ongoing coronavirus pandemic, making those types of personal connections has become more of a challenge.
 But she’s found inspiration in seeing those around her “have adapted and stepped up to do what is needed at this time,” she said.

 “I have observed such tenderness in my co-workers for their patients,” she told us.
 “It is an honor to work next to them.

-4 Quick Questions!
+4 Quick Questions: